Help! (film)

 Help! had its Royal World Premiere at the London Pavilion Theatre in the West End of London on 29 July 1965 in the presence of Princess Margaret, Countess of Snowdon and the Earl of Snowdon.
 While not reviewed at the time with the same high level of admiration as their first film, Help! is now credited with influencing the development of music videos.

+Help! is dedicated to the memory of Elias Howe, inventor of the sewing machine.